yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 	"./sc.png| Colourful (Sonic Colors: Ultimate)"
   >}}

-The texture cache has to handle several weird situations when dealing with rendering, one aspect of the process are `overlaps`, when different textures compete for the same video memory space.
+The texture cache has to handle several weird situations when dealing with rendering.
+One of the aspects of the process are `overlaps`, when different textures compete for the same video memory space.
-A bug in the texture cache logic occured when an overlap occurs over relatively big distances in GPU memory, an overflow could happen leading to a wrongly massive texture trying to be rendered causing VRAM to fill up instantly and leading yuzu to a crash.
+A bug in the texture cache's logic was found when an overlap occurs over relatively big distances in GPU memory, an overflow could happen leading to a wrongly massive texture trying to be rendered causing VRAM to fill up instantly and leading yuzu to a crash.
 This issue was common in `BRAVELY DEFAULT II`.
 Thanks to epicboy, [users no longer have to suffer this sudden crash](https://github.com/yuzu-emu/yuzu/pull/7659).